A political career was something Nancy Guptill never envisioned before moving to Prince Edward Island.

 On Sept.
 14, 1999, on the 12th anniversary of her election to the Legislative Assembly of Prince Edward Island, Guptill announced her resignation.

-She remains, to this day, interested and involved in politics in Prince Edward Island, and often attends fundraisers for the Liberal Party of Prince Edward Island.
-At these events, Guptill shares her experience and advice with current and future politicians.
+She remained, until her passing, interested and involved in politics in Prince Edward Island, and often attended fundraisers for the Liberal Party of Prince Edward Island.
+At these events, Guptill shared her experience and advice with current and future politicians.

 Some of the best advice she would give women considering a life in politics is to be true to yourself.